bahstrike/Bone/README.md

 ~~just download and run Bone.exe **as administrator** _(this is required for DirectPlay to launch JK)_~~

 #### Run as Administrator
-DirectPlay is old and fails to spawn the JK process unless its launcher is run as Administrator
+DirectPlay is old and fails to spawn JK.EXE unless its launcher is run as Administrator

 ### planned features
 - directly host or join JK games via IP address